SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 count = 5;
 ```

-In the example above, we declared a variable of type **int**, named it **count**, and when we need that variable, we can assign a value.
+In the example above we declare an `int` variable, named `count` and when we need that variable we can assign a value.

-In this case, we assigned value of **5** to the **count** variable.
+Here we gave that variable value of `5`.

-### Real Life Example
+## Real Life Example
 You can think of variables as kitchen jars.

 You might store coffee in the sugar jar, but these will be different.

-Imagine that in each jar, you can only store one of the following: salt, sugar, or coffee.
+Imagine that in each jar you can only store one of the following: salt, sugar, or coffee.

+[image assetsSrc="Variables-real-life-example.png" /]

 In programming, it is almost the same.

 We use variables that act as jars for different data like numbers, text, symbols, and so on.

 For example, if we have a variable where we store numbers, we will not be able to store text in it.

+[/slide]

+[slide hideTitle]
-## What Is a Data Type?
+# What Is a Data Type?

 Data types specify the different sizes and values that can be stored in the variable.

-There are **two different data types** in Java:
+There are **two types of data types** in Java:

 **Primitive data types**
 -	Built-into the programming language
 -	The size and type of the variable values are specified, and they cannot be modified
 - Some examples include boolean, char, int, long, float, and double

 **Non-primitive data types**
 -	Not defined by the programming language but by the programmer
 -	Called reference variables since they hold the address in the computer memory (RAM) where the data is stored
 -	Some examples include String, Arrays, and Classes

+[/slide]

+[slide hideTitle]
-## Data Type Characteristics
+# Data Type Characteristics

 ```java
 int myNum = 5;               // Integer (whole number)